XerxesDGreat/i-josh.com/content/trello.md

 Category: Thoughts
 Author: Josh Wickham
 Tags: Productivity, Software
+FBDescription: Why I started using Trello and what my impressions are so far.

 ### Get productive!
 Over the last few weeks, I've decided to become more productive by doing things rather than not do things.
 One of the